 Here, we discuss how to create a blog schedule to help you stay on track.

 Benefits of a Blog Schedule

 Posting blogs consistently has many advantages.
-Not only does it allow your regular readers to know what to expect, it has been proven that posting blogs regularly in a consistent way can, in fact, increase newsletter subscriptions, website traffic, social media engagement and essentially grow your blog.
+Not only does it allow your regular readers to know what to expect, it has been proven that posting blogs and performing all parts of Content Marketing regularly and in a consistent way can, in fact, increase newsletter subscriptions, website traffic, social media engagement and essentially grow your blog.
 The great news is that creating a blog schedule doesn’t have to be difficult.

 Having a blogging schedule allows you to not only ensure you post consistently, it lets you plan topics to write ahead of time organises your content properly and allows you to manage the work effectively, especially if you are working with other contributors on your blog.

 Before you start, it is imperative that you know exactly what you want to achieve with your blog.
 This will help make your blogs consistent and on-brand throughout.
 Think about whether the aim of your blog is to get more newsletter signups, and increased following on social media, or more people visiting your website.
 Once you know the purpose of your blog, set yourself specific goals to achieve within a set time frame (e.g 6 months or a year).
 This gives you focus and means once that time is up, you can effectively measure the success of your blog and see whether your strategy is working.
 If it is then great.
 If it isn’t, then think about how you can tweak it.

 Writing blogs is more than just content writing.
 You need to plan the blog, research it, write it, edit it, format it, proofread it, publish it and then promote it.
 This can take more time than you might initially think, so you need to be realistic with this.
 Decide early on how regularly you are going to write posts.
 Do not overstretch yourself.
 It’s okay if you are only posting a blog once a week or even once a month to begin with.
 You can always increase the frequency at a later date.